By Zoe Bradbury

 And now, worrying statistics from the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS) have revealed that over 62% of consumers seeking cosmetic enhancement are doing so because of dissatisfaction with their social media profiles.

-Further, over half (57%) of plastic surgeons from AAFPRS have reported their clients are pursuing cosmetic surgeries to look better in selfies.
+Further, over half (57%) of plastic surgeons from AAFPRS have reported their clients are seeking cosmetic surgeries to look better in selfies.

 And as photo editing gets easier, allowing people to distort their photos to create an unrealistic ideal that others then compare themselves to, it’s a statistic that is likely to continue to rise.